epitome-mvc/Epitome/README.md

 > _Epitome: a typical example of a characteristic or class; embodiment; personification; model_

-Epitome is an experimental M/V/* modular framework based upon MooTools.
+Epitome is an experimental MV* modular framework based upon MooTools.
 The building blocks of all components are extensible MooTools classes and the Event observer patterns that come out of the box.